 d.
 Enter an approximate time when the problem occurred.

 e.
 Enter a description that characterizes the problem.

-After finishing, the bundle is created on the server and uploaded.
+After finishing the diagnostic report, the bundle is created on the server and uploaded.
 You can view the status of the most recent problem report from Server>Property>Problem Report.

 After clicking Finish, the problem reporting function reports the issue for either a single server, or for each server in an entire site.
 Each server generates the problem report as a background task and uploads it to the CIS server.
 Or, alternately, saves the file to a shared network drive.

-The Status field displays information indicating the state of the reporting mechanism; once the process starts, use the Done button to dismiss the dialog to allow the process to continue in the background:
+The Status field displays information about the state of the reporting mechanism.
+Once the process starts, use the Done button to dismiss the dialog to allow the process to continue in the background:

-If you choose not to dismiss the dialog, the process continues in the foreground; once completed, the Problem Report screen provides additional information stating Check each Server’s Properties for results.
+If you choose not to dismiss the dialog, the process continues in the foreground.
+Once completed, the Problem Report screen provides additional information Check each Server’s Properties for results.
 With this message, each server has completed the problem report generation process and saves the results.

 Once the problem report is generated, you can view the results in the Properties screen.
 To view the report, select Server>Properties.

 - Most recent problem report.
 This field displays the date and time of the most recent problem report attempt.